Marcos-Fernando/AnnoTEP/README.md

 📎 Return to [Table of contents](#table-of-contents)
 <br>

+## Singularity
+>[!NOTE]
+> 🧪 <b> Singularity Support (Under Development) </b>
+> <br>
+> At present, AnnoTEP does not offer official support for Singularity.
+We are actively working on the necessary adjustments to ensure our Docker images can be converted reliably using ```singularity build```, aiming to support researchers working in HPC environments and clusters where Singularity is the standard.
+> <br>
+>🔧 As soon as this process is complete, we will provide detailed instructions and make the compatible image available here.

 # Results
 In addition to FASTA libraries, GFF3 files, and softmasking outputs, AnnoTEP also generates informative graphs and detailed reports based on the data obtained during the annotation process.